 Meet the Directors

 With a degree in Business and Management and qualifications in performance and technical theatre, Arlena has been involved with the theatre since she attended the club in her early teens.
 She has run the Children's Club for 8 years and now continues to take on a management role, alongside Danni, to help improve the theatre and enhance it's success.
+Take a look at what Arlena has to say about the theatre here.

 Kim worked for ten years as a Children’s Entertainer, Entertainments Manager for large companies touring UK and Abroad.
 For seventeen years she was a Performer and consultant for ‘Don’t Touch …Tell’ Drug Awareness touring North Wales Schools.
 From 2000-2008 she was Manager of vocalist James Stone.
 Kim has extensive experience of writing for youth performance and has produced and directed her own plays and musical shows in Rhyl Little Theatre, Clwyd Holiday Parks, Southport/ Liverpool Festival and other events, promotions and occasions.
 Kim is currently Project co-ordinator for The Jamm Lounge Project and Co-ordinator and Project Manager for Changes Project in Rhyl, as well as studying with the Open University.